kevinharvey/test-driven-django-development/README.md

 Slides
 ------

-Pull the repo, it's in the root dir :)
+Pull the 'with-slides' branch, it's in the root dir :)